-- Increased understanding of health and disease mechanisms at molecular level. - Newly identified and validated biomarkers for disease interception, diagnosis, progression and treatment monitoring tested in real-world settings. - Identification of common environmental factors, including social, with understanding of their impact on molecular mechanisms. - Novel tools or hypotheses for new treatments tested preclinically and/or in early-stage clinical or in silico trials. - Novel methods and tools to identify pre-symptomatic individuals. - Validated protocols, diagnostic and prognostic tools (including those based on wearable devices). - Validated ex-vivo and/or in-vivo solutions for patient monitoring during and after treatment, including those based on artificial intelligence approaches, database exploitation, computational modelling, and innovative sensing approaches. - Improved understanding of host-pathogen (including microbiota) interactions if applicable. - Tools to improve tracking of, and preparedness for, infectious disease outbreaks - Predictive models for the development of improved vaccines, taking into consideration the needs of specific populations like the elderly or children.
+- Increased understanding of health and disease mechanisms at molecular level. - Newly identified and validated biomarkers for disease interception, diagnosis, progression and treatment monitoring tested in real-world settings. - New tools or hypotheses for new treatments, tested in early stage clinical studies or in silico trials. - New methods and tools to identify pre-symptomatic individuals. - Validated protocols, diagnostic and prognostic tools (including those based on wearable devices). - Validated ex-vivo and/or in-vivo solutions for patient monitoring during and after treatment, including those based on artificial intelligence approaches, databases exploitation, computational modelling and new sensing approaches. - Improved understanding of host-pathogen (including microbiota) interactions, if applicable.